-- 1. In order to reduce bycatch and increase post-release survival of threatened and endangered sea turtle populations within the Convention area, CPCs shall: - a) require that their vessels employ at least one of the following mitigation measures in their shallowset longline fisheries (i.e., whereby hooks are generally set at less than 100 meters depth): - i.
-Use of large circle hooks6; or - ii.
-Use of only whole finfish bait; or - iii.
-Other measures considered effective by the SCRS and approved by the Commission in the future. - b) require that their purse seine vessels avoid encircling sea turtles to the extent practicable, release encircled or entangled sea turtles, including on fish aggregating devices (FADs), when feasible, and report these interactions in the CPC reporting requirements specified in paragraph 4 of this measure. - c) take all reasonable steps to ensure the safe release of sea turtles in a manner that maximizes the likelihood of their survival by requiring that: - i. their purse seine and longline vessels, and other types of vessels that use gear that may entangle sea turtles, carry on board line-cutters and basket lifts or dip nets; and - ii. the owners, operators, and crew of such vessels, as well as any on-board observers, use such equipment by following the safe handling and release practices in the Appendix, and consistent with the "Best practices for sea turtle handling and release" of the FAO Guidelines to Reduce Sea Turtle Mortality in Fishing Operations (20097). - 2.
-CPCs with longline fisheries other than shallow-set fisheries (e.g., deep-set) are encouraged to undertake research trials of large circle hooks and other potential mitigation methods in those longline fisheries and to report the results of these trials to the SCRS. - 3.
+- 1. In order to reduce bycatch and increase post-release survival of threatened and endangered sea turtle populations within the Convention area, CPCs shall: - a) require that their vessels employ at least one of the following mitigation measures in their longline fisheries fishing in a shallow-set manner (i.e., whereby the majority of hooks fish at depths shallower than 100 meters): - i.
+Use of large circle hooks1; or - ii.
+Use of only finfish bait2; or - iii.
+Other measures considered effective by the SCRS and approved by the Commission in the future. - b) require that their purse seine vessels avoid encircling sea turtles to the extent practicable, release encircled or entangled sea turtles, including on fish aggregating devices (FADs), when feasible, and report these interactions in the CPC reporting requirements specified in paragraph 4 of this measure. - c) take all reasonable steps to ensure the safe release of sea turtles in a manner that maximizes the likelihood of their survival by requiring that: - i. their purse seine and longline vessels, and other types of vessels that use gear that may entangle sea turtles, carry on board line-cutters and basket lifts or dip nets; and - ii. the owners, operators, and crew of such vessels, as well as any on-board observers, use such equipment by following the safe handling and release practices in the Appendix, and consistent with the "Best practices for sea turtle handling and release" of the FAO Guidelines to Reduce Sea Turtle Mortality in Fishing Operations (20093). - 2.
+CPCs with fisheries other than shallow-set longline fisheries (e.g., deep-set longline and gillnet) are encouraged to undertake research trials on potential bycatch and bycatch mortality mitigation measures, including hook sizes and shapes, the resulting tradeoffs among catch rates of target and bycatch species, and to report the results of these trials to the SCRS.
+Based on the results of such research, the SCRS shall advise the Commission on potential sea turtle mitigation measures for these fisheries. - 3.
 In order to improve estimates of sea turtle bycatch in ICCAT fisheries, CPCs shall endeavor to increase scientific observer coverage beyond the minimum level required in Rec.
 16-14, taking into consideration economic and practical feasibility. - 4.
 Consistent with the bycatch reporting obligations under Recs.
 11-10 and 16-14, each CPC shall collect, and annually report to ICCAT, information on their interactions with sea turtles in ICCAT fisheries by gear type, including catch rates that take into consideration gear characteristics, time of year and locations, target species, and disposition status (i.e., discarded dead or released alive).
-Data to be recorded and reported must also include a breakdown of interactions by sea turtle species, and, include the nature of the hooking or entanglement (including with fish aggregating devices or FADs), size of the animal, and, if applicable, bait type, hook size, type, and depth. - 5.
-Paragraphs 1-4 shall not apply to vessels operating only north of 55 degrees N or south of 40 degrees S latitude (i.e., outside the geographic range of Atlantic sea turtles). - 6.
-In their Annual Reports to ICCAT, CPCs shall report on the steps they have taken to implement this Recommendation or if the exemption specified in paragraph 5 applies.
+Data to be recorded and reported must also include a breakdown of interactions by sea turtle species, and, where possible, include the nature of the hooking or entanglement (including with fish aggregating devices), size of the animal, and bait type, hook size, type, and depth.

-6 Circle hooks are defined as a hook with the point turned perpendicularly back to the shank to form a generally circular or oval shape, and the point of the hook not offset more than 10 degrees.
+1 Circle hooks are defined as a hook with the point turned perpendicularly back to the shank to form a generally circular or oval shape.
+CPCs are encouraged to adopt the use of circle hooks with an offset of no more than 10 degrees.